 History & Vision

-In Fall of 2016, TOGETHER!’s board and staff decided to prioritize professional development in the areas of equity, diversity, and inclusion with the understanding that this work is necessary to fulfilling our mission of advancing the health and well-being of all young people.
+In Fall of 2016, TOGETHER!’s board and staff decided to prioritize professional development in the areas of equity, diversity, and inclusion.
+The choice was made with the understanding that this work is necessary to fulfilling our mission of advancing the health and well-being of all young people.
 To do this, we entered a partnership with YWCA of Olympia’s Intercultural Foundations program and began the long process of assessing and developing our organization’s intercultural development.
-Since then, we have been working together to ensure that both our workplace and our programs equitably serve the needs of all employees and participants.
+Since then, we continue working together to advance equity in our workplace and equitably serve the needs of all employees and participants.

 It began with the IDI Assessment.
-IDI stands for Intercultural Development Inventory, and is a tool used by corporations, schools, universities, nonprofits, and government agencies across the globe.
-The IDI measures five core mindsets and corresponding cultural competency behaviors on both the individual and the organizational level, and provides suggestions and prompts for development of higher levels of competency.
+IDI stands for Intercultural Development Inventory, a cross-culturally validated tool used by corporations, schools, universities, nonprofits, and government agencies across the globe.
+The IDI measures five core mindsets and corresponding cultural competency behaviors on both the individual and the organizational level, and provides suggestions and prompts for developing higher levels of competency.

-To help lead this process within our organization, at the suggestion of the Intercultural Foundations team, a group of interested staff formed the IDEA Group, which stands for Inclusion, Diversity, and Equity Action Group.
-The IDEA Group meets once a month for three hours to address emerging issues within the organization that have to do with inclusion, equity and diversity; to create and implement a professional development plan for agency staff, including both individual and group opportunities; to tackle agency-wide projects that improve the cultural competence of the agency; and to act as an advisory committee for issues surrounding inclusion, equity, and diversity.
+To help lead this process within our organization, at the suggestion of the Intercultural Foundations team, a group of interested staff formed the IDEA Group, which stands for Inclusion, Diversity, Equity Action Group.
+The IDEA Group, now called the Diversity, Equity, & Inclusion committee mets once a month to address emerging issues within the organization that have to do with inclusion, equity and diversity; to advance goals within our Strategic and Equity Plans.

 Acknowledging and combatting systems of oppression within a nonprofit organization is complex, difficult, long-haul work.
 Guided by the principles of compassion, courage, vulnerability and transparency (both internally and externally), the IDEA group nurtures and leads TOGETHER! to examine and address systems of oppression both inside and outside of our organization.
 The group asserts that this work is essential to equitably advancing the health, wellbeing, and success of all young people.
 IDEA believes: